-The rock type is mostly horneblende schist and there is no real soapstone to speak of though some of the mica schists do have a distinctly 'shiny' appearance.
-The rock quality is generally good and friction excellent over most of the headlamd.
+The rock type is mostly horneblende schist and there is no real soapstone to speak of though some of the mica schists do have a distinctly shiny appearance.
+The rock quality is generally good and friction excellent over most of the headland.

-From Predannack Wollas Farm (SW 669 162) go over the stome stile in the northern corner of the car park and follow a signposted path, to join the main coastal footpath near the top of The Diamond Wall approx 200 metres north.
+From Predannack Wollas Farm, go over the stone stile in the northern corner of the carpark and follow a signposted path, to join the main coastal footpath near the top of The Diamond Wall, approx 200m north.

 The 2017 guide is essential to even begin to locate the various walls, zawns and blocks on this complex section of coastline with numerous individual access routes.

 |In spite of extensive hunting and reference to first ascensionists I have been unable to exactly identify the lines of Compensation, Rothko and Pollock at Predannack Head.
 This will be noted in the new guide unless I find them in the meantime.|